Student Loan Interest Deduction

 Your MAGI is the first step in calculating your deduction.
 This is your crucial adjusted gross income (AGI) before other tax deductions, such as the student loan interest deduction you're expecting to be eligible for, are taken into consideration.
 This cannot be subtracted before determining your MAGI.
 That would be equivalent to deducting the same expense twice for tax purposes.

 To figure out how much interest you paid on your student loans for the year, you won't need to sift through every statement you received.
 A Form 1098-E from your lender ought to arrive sometime after the start of the year.
-On the 2021 version of the form, Box 1 reports the interest you paid.

 In general, your student loan interest deduction is limited to the lesser of, The amount of interest you paid throughout the tax year, or $2,500.